Why choose Herts?

 What will I study?

-You’ll explore a range of exciting and current topics within the field.
-Core modules on the course, include:
+A range of exciting and current topics within the field are explored, with core modules as follows:

 - European Planning and Transport Practice